 Con/Med is responsible for the administration and enforcement of 4 state labor laws, including the Prevailing Wage Act, the Employee Classification Act, the Labor Arbitration Services Act and the Worker Adjustment and Retraining Notification Act (WARN).
 The focus of the division is to ensure that workers are paid the appropriate prevailing wage rate on publicly-funded construction projects, to ensure that construction workers are not misclassified as independent contractors and to ensure workers are given 60 days advance notice of plant closings or mass layoffs.
 Con/Med also provides arbitration and mediation services to employers and unions upon request.

-SIED protects the health and safety of public employees through the inspection, investigation and evaluation of public facilities and working conditions to ensure compliance with occupational safety and health standards and conducts educational and advisory activities to assure safe and healthy working conditions.
-Additionally, the division has been recognized as a State Plan Program by OSHA and receives $1.5 million in federal matching grants annually to enhance safety and health programs for public employees.
+Illinois OSHA protects the health and safety of public employees through the inspection, investigation and evaluation of public facilities and working conditions to ensure compliance with occupational safety and health standards and conducts educational and advisory activities to assure safe and healthy working conditions.

 Carnival and Amusement Ride Safety Division